 Barbados horses go swimming

 His father and his grandfather worked with horses and you’ll find Fester (featured in video) working at the race track most days.

 The best days to watch Barbados horses swimming – or having a sea bath – are early on a Thursday, or a Sunday morning after a race meeting.

-To see the horses swimming. go to Pebbles Beach in front of the Barbados Cruising Club at first light.
-The grooms are usually happy to chat to tourists and pose with the horses for a picture – just ask!.
+To see the horses swimming. go to Pebbles Beach near Barbados Cruising Club from dawn.
+The grooms are happy to chat and pose with horses for a picture, Just ask!

 Watch for free